Roweski/BaseTune/README.md

 **3. Download setting definitions**

 Before running your first comparison, download the setting definitions and categories.
-Basetune uses these to resolve display names in the reports, otherwise the reports will use raw setting definition IDs.
+Basetune uses these to resolve friendly display names in the reports; without them, the reports will display raw setting definition IDs.

 > Both `settingDefinitions.json` and `settingCategories.json` are saved to `.\Definitions` and reused for all subsequent comparisons.